secretrobotron/prophecy/README.md

-# Prophecy: Biblical Text Analysis and Story Extraction
+# Prophecy: Hebrew Bible Text Analysis and Story Extraction

 A Python toolkit for analyzing biblical texts, extracting stories, and working with structured biblical data.
-This project provides programmatic access to the King James Version Bible organized by stories rather than just chapters and verses.
+This project provides programmatic access to the Bible organized by stories rather than just chapters and verses.

 ## Overview